Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: The 1D Flux Power Spectrum at High Redshift

-The first thing that stands out from this comparison is that in the context of our current models and with the caveat that the mean fluxes have been chosen to best-fit the power at each redshift, the $z=5$ and $z=5.4$ measurements appear to be in agreement with our fiducial model (MiddleR, green line) which use the Planck $\tau_{e}$ value and $\Delta T= 2\times10^{4}$ K. This picture is consistent with the conventional wisdom that galaxies reionized hydrogen \citep{Robertson:2015}.
-Active galactic nuclei (AGN) driven reionization models \citep[see e.g.]{Chardin:2015,Madau:2015} have recently gained traction in light of the discovery of an abundant population of faint AGN at high-redshift $z\sim4-6$ \citep{Giallongo:2015}.
-Such models have higher photoelectric heating of $\HI$ and would also doubly ionize helium at these high redshifts \citep{McQuinn:2012} increasing the amount of heat injection on top of the one associated with $\HI$ reionization and moving the cutoff of the 1D flux power spectrum to lower $k$ modes.\footnote{In the simulations discussed in this work we do not consider any high-$z$ $\HeII$ reionization model, however this could be easily added using the same formalism applied to $\HI$ reionization \citep[see][]{Onorbe:2016}.} In any case, current observations of the 1D flux power spectrum at $z=5$ and $z=5.4$ disfavor high redshift $z\gtrsim9$ reionization models, far away from Planck constraints on $\tau_e$, even for standard galaxy driven heat injection.
-We have shown that this is due to the dependence of the 1D flux power spectrum cutoff on the timing of reionization because the pressure smoothing scale retains memory of the thermal history.
+We first note from this comparison is that in the context of our current models and with the caveat that the mean fluxes have been chosen to best fit the power at each redshift, the $z=5$ and $z=5.4$ measurements appear to be in agreement with our fiducial model (MiddleR, green line) that uses the Planck $\tau_{e}$ value and $\Delta T= 2\times10^{4}$ K. This picture is consistent with the conventional wisdom that galaxies reionized hydrogen \citep{Robertson:2015}.
+Reionization models driven by active galactic nuclei \citep[AGN; see e.g.][]{Chardin:2015,Madau:2015,Khaire:2016} have recently gained traction in light of the discovery of an abundant population of faint AGN at high redshift $z\sim4-6$ \citep{Giallongo:2015}.
+Such models have higher photoelectric heating of $\HI$ and would also doubly ionize helium at these high redshifts \citep{McQuinn:2012} increasing the amount of heat injection in addition to the one associated with $\HI$ reionization and moving the cutoff of the 1D flux power spectrum to lower $k$ modes.\footnote{In the simulations discussed in this work, we do not consider any high-$z$ $\HeII$ reionization model, but this could be easily added using the same formalism applied to $\HI$ reionization \citep[see][]{Onorbe:2017}.} In any case, current observations of the 1D flux power spectrum at $z=5$ and $z=5.4$ disfavor high-redshift $z\gtrsim9$ reionization models, far away from Planck constraints on $\tau_e$, even for standard galaxy-driven heat injection.
+We have shown that this is due to the dependence of the 1D flux power spectrum cutoff on the timing of reionization because the pressure-smoothing scale retains memory of the thermal history.